 Generative AI Platform

 The Scale GenAI Platform is a solution designed to enhance the development, deployment, and optimization of Generative AI applications.
-It leverages advanced Retrieval Augmented Generation (RAG) pipelines to transform proprietary data into high-quality training datasets and embeddings, supporting the fine-tuning of large language models (LLMs) with both proprietary and expert data to improve performance and reduce latency.
+It enables using advanced Retrieval Augmented Generation (RAG) pipelines to transform proprietary data into high-quality training datasets and embeddings, supporting the fine-tuning of large language models (LLMs) with both proprietary and expert data to improve performance and reduce latency.

 Source: Scale AI